ABOUT THE AHQ

 "Chamber music was my first love, and it's a dream come true to perform at the highest level as a member of the AHQ." --Denise Tryon

 Since 2009 she has been a member of the world-famous American Horn Quartet, with whom she has toured and recorded extensively.
-Kristina is also a member of the Ni Ensemble of Luxembourg (1st prize at the 9th Passau International Chamber Music Competition for Brass Ensembles) and forms with husband Kerry Turner the Virtuoso Horn Duo.
+Kristina is also a member of Luxembrass (formerly the Ni Ensemble of Luxembourg - 1st prize at the 9th Passau International Chamber Music Competition for Brass Ensembles) and formed with husband Kerry Turner the Virtuoso Horn Duo.
 Their critically acclaimed albums can be found on the MSR Classics and Naxos labels.
 She has been a member of the Summit Brass and artist faculty for the Rafael Mendez Brass Institute since 2022.

 Ms. Mascher-Turner has given master classes and performed in over 30 countries on six continents, widely recognized for her beautiful sound and compelling musicality.
 She served as Vice President of the International Horn Society from 2015-2021 and was editor of the IHS digital newsletter, "Horn and More.”
 She received the International Horn Society's prestigious Punto Award in 2022.
 Horn aside, Kristina sings with a semi-professional vocal octet, has a passion for travel, food, and languages, and is a certified Reiki master.